persteenolsen/node-express-typescript-eslint-jest-boilerplate/README.md

 ## A Node.js Express App with TypeScript, Jest, Supertest, ESLint and Prettier

-The Application was developed in a Node 14 environment
+The Boilerplate was developed in a Node 14 environment

+This boilerplate serve as a starter for developing and testing

 # Usage